 He is seeking election in House District 41 for a seat now held by state Rep. Jo Oldson, a Democrat.
-The district includes part of the Drake neighborhood and the city’s west side, and extends across southwest Des Moines.
-Read the rest of this entry »
+The district includes part of the Drake neighborhood and the city’s west side, and extends across southwest Des Moines. read more »

 The Greens of Kansas City and the Progressive Party of Missouri invite you to a five-state Green Organizing Meeting

 A conference for Greens in Kansas, Missouri, Arkansas, Iowa, and Nebraska - JUNE 13-15, 2014

 Never in the history of our country has there been a greater need for a new, vibrant party.
 With 60% of the people saying “We need a third party,” our holistic message and strong moral foundation put us in a unique position to accept the challenge.
 The Greens are leading the way in many parts of the country, and this meeting is intended to bring multi-state leadership together, to confer and develop plans for rejuvenating our Green Parties in the Prairie States. read more »